Clair Huxtable: Impact and legacy

 Clair was voted "best TV Mom" in a 2004 poll conducted by the Opinion Research Corporation.
 Access Hollywood selected Clair as the second greatest television mother "Of All Time", praising her pioneering role as a "family-balancing professional".
 Parents ranked the character third out of their "15 Best TV Moms".
 Describing her as "the chic '80s mom who taught us we can have it all", Entertainment Weekly included Clair at number four on their "20 TV Moms We Love" ranking; MeTV also ranked the character fourth.
-According to SheKnows in 2008, Clair is the sixth best television mother of the past 60 years, while The Odyssey Online ranked her seventh.
+According to SheKnows in 2008, Clair is the sixth best television mother of the past 60 years.
 In 2009, she was included in the Top 5 Classic TV Moms by Film.com.
 In May 2012, Clair was one of the 12 moms chosen by users of iVillage on their list of "Mommy Dearest: The TV Moms You Love".
 Unranked, the New York Daily News included Clair among the publication's 10 "coolest small-screen moms".
 Similarly, New Jersey 101.5 ranked Clair the second "coolest" television mother, identifying "her role as a pioneering, family-balancing professional" as "a positive one in a sea of dysfunctional TV families."
 Similarly, Paste recognized Clair as one of "The Best TV Moms of the Last 20 Years" in 2009.
 According to Paste, Clair is the second "Funniest TV Mom"; recognizing her "flawless" insults, author Anita George described her famous rants as "the stuff of comedy legend", explaining, "it’s not just because the words themselves are elegant and witty.
 No, Phylicia Rashad had this lyrical, rapid-fire delivery, that made anything that came out of Clair’s mouth sound like a particularly saucy Aaron Sorkin-monologue."
 Hearitfirst.com ranked the character the ninth "Most Respected" television mother of all time.
 AskMen included Clair among the website's "Top 10: Hot Sitcom Moms", ranking her fourth.
 The A. V. Club recognized Clair among the greatest fictional mothers of all-time.
 Ranking the character their favorite fictional mother, The Grio determined that the character "will always be remembered as the working mother that was strong, opinionated, unapologetic and compassionate."
 The New York Daily News ranked her the eight best working mother on television.
 Despite her adoration as a mother, Lynn Neary of NPR observed that women dislike the character "because I think I could never be that patient, that fabulous, you know, five kids, holding it down like that."